Our Mission Statement

 - To expect that a mental health therapist has met the minimal qualifications of training and experience required by state law;

 - To examine public records maintained by the board of psychology, which contain the credentials of a mental health therapist;

 - To obtain a copy of the rules of conduct from the State Register and Public Documents Division, Department of Administration, 117 University Avenue, Saint Paul, MN 55155;

 - To report complaints to the Board of Psychology, 2700 University Avenue West, Suite 101, Saint Paul, MN 55114

 - To be informed of the cost of professional services before receiving the services;

 - To be provided with a non-technical explanation about the nature and purpose of the psychological procedures to be used in your treatment, upon request

 - To be free from being the object of discrimination on the basis of race, religion, gender, or other unlawful category while receiving psychological services;

-- To be free from exploitation for the benefit or advantage of the psychologist;
+- To be free from exploitation for the benefit or advantage of the mental health therapist;

 - To privacy as defined by rule and law;